 6. About Dental Implants

-Dental implants are commonly searched on the internet, and if you offer them, you know how important they are to a practice.
+Dental implants are commonly searched on the internet, and if you offer them, you know how important dental implant marketing is to a practice.
 They’re one of today’s top revenue-generating services.
 Be sure to explain what type of implants you use, whether you place and/or restore, how many (meaning from a single implant to full arch implants), what to expect from the process, and whether or not you use a guided system, which makes for more precise placement.

 7. Emergency Dentistry